lukhha/Pio-NER/README.md

 # Pio-NER

+This is a proposal walkthrough.
+For notebook walk through please open main_notebook.ipynb

 Publicis sapient Input-to-Ouput Named Entity Recognition is a tool that will help our customers to extract insights from Natural Language.

 While the name has Named Entity Recognition in it, it is well versed with multiple tasks such as: